My Photography & Travel Guide to Edinburgh, Scotland

 Where to Stay

-The best base for photographers in Edinburgh is the Old Town or the New Town — both put you within walking distance of every major location in the city.
-The Old Town (Grassmarket, Royal Mile, Cowgate) is the most atmospheric but can be noisy on weekend evenings.
-The New Town (George Street, St Andrew Square, Princes Street) is quieter, more elegant, and equally well-positioned for morning shoots before the Old Town crowds arrive.
+The best base for photographers in Edinburgh is the Old Town or the New Town, and the choice between them shapes the kind of experience you have.
+The Old Town (Grassmarket, Royal Mile, Cowgate) is the most atmospheric base, putting you inside the historic core, close to the closes, Victoria Street, and the Castle.
+It can be noisy on weekend evenings, but you wake up in the middle of everything.
+The New Town (George Street, St Andrew Square, Princes Street) is quieter and more elegant, and it positions you beautifully for Calton Hill and the Georgian streetscapes of the northern grid.
+Both areas are within walking distance of every major photography location in the city.

 Luxury Hotels:

-The Balmoral has been Edinburgh's most distinguished address since the North British Railway Company opened it in 1902, its 190-foot clock tower set deliberately three minutes fast to ensure Victorian travelers caught their trains from Waverley Station below.
-More than a century later, under Sir Rocco Forte's stewardship since 1997, it remains the benchmark by which all other Edinburgh hotels are measured.
+The Balmoral has been Edinburgh's most distinguished address since it opened in 1902, its 190-foot clock tower set deliberately three minutes fast so Victorian travelers would not miss their trains from Waverley Station below.
+More than a century later, under Sir Rocco Forte's stewardship, it remains the benchmark against which every other Edinburgh hotel is measured.
+We stayed here and I can tell you firsthand that the rooms are generous in size, thoughtfully designed in a palette drawn from the Scottish landscape — Hebridean blues, heather tones, and classic Scottish art throughout — and the views are exceptional.

-The rooms channel Gleneagles' house style — moss green, dusky pink, antique furnishings, velvet upholstery, local contemporary artwork — in spaces that feel both historically grounded and entirely contemporary.
-The spa occupies the original bank vault below the building, one of the more atmospheric hotel wellness spaces in Scotland.
-The Spence restaurant is among the finest in the city, and the Lamplighters rooftop bar has become one of Edinburgh's most sought-after evening destinations with views over St Andrew Square and the city skyline.
+The legendary Gleneagles resort has long been one of Scotland's most celebrated destinations.
+Its Edinburgh outpost, opened in a magnificently converted Victorian bank building on St Andrew Square, brings that same standard of Scottish luxury into the capital.
+The 33 rooms channel the Gleneagles house style — moss green, dusky pink, antique furnishings, velvet upholstery, and local contemporary artwork — in spaces that feel both historically grounded and entirely contemporary.
+The spa occupies the original bank vault below the building, one of the more atmospheric wellness spaces in Scotland.
+The Spence restaurant is among the finest in the city, and for hotel guests, the Lamplighters rooftop bar offers sweeping views over the New Town skyline that are well worth a cocktail before dinner.
+I ate at The Spence during my stay and it was exceptional — modern Scottish cooking with a kitchen that takes its sourcing seriously.

-A well-run boutique hotel positioned directly on the Royal Mile — which means you wake up inside the most photographed street in Edinburgh and are at the Closes, St Giles Cathedral, and Greyfriars within minutes on foot.
-The rooms have genuine character reflecting the building's history, and the Tolbooth Tavern pub below is one of the better casual drinking spots on the Royal Mile.
+A well-run boutique hotel positioned directly on the Royal Mile.
+You wake up inside the most photographed street in Edinburgh and are at the closes, St Giles Cathedral, and Greyfriars within minutes on foot.
+The rooms have genuine character, and the Tolbooth Tavern pub below is one of the better casual spots on the Royal Mile.
+For photographers who want to roll out of bed at first light and be shooting within five minutes, this is the one.

-The view of Edinburgh Castle from the upper floors and the rooftop terrace of the Apex Grassmarket is one of the finest in the city.
-The Grassmarket location also puts you directly below the castle and within walking distance of Victoria Street, Greyfriars, and the Vennel Steps.
-A strong mid-range choice for photographers who want castle views without the five-star price.
+The view of Edinburgh Castle from the upper floors and rooftop terrace is one of the finest in the city.
+The Grassmarket location also puts you directly below the castle and within easy walking distance of Victoria Street, Greyfriars, and the Vennel Steps.
+A strong choice for photographers who want castle views without the five-star price.

 A Young Man Playing the Bagpipes on the Royal Mile